 Friendship House's first residence at 1008 S. Third Street in Mount Vernon accommodated men downstairs and women upstairs.
 In 1992, a second house was purchased at 922 S. Third Street dedicated to women and families.
 Meals, clothing and referrals to other services were offered.
 The founders observed that the institutional model of shelters - where homeless people must be out by early morning - did not allow people the time or space to develop stability, nor did it give them an opportunity to heal and change.
 Friendship House operated (and still operates) from a "community model."
 It depended on the solidarity and participation of the people living here.
 Residents contributed to cooking, cleaning, painting, repairing and maintaining the houses.

 As Friendship House moved into the mid-1990s, it opened multiple transitional houses for former residents.
 These houses were run in an egalitarian manner among residents with support from Friendship House staff.
 These houses depended on the full participation of the residents and provided the opportunity to gain life-skills in a supportive environment.
 At one time in it's history, Friendship House managed five transitional houses.

-As Friendship House looks forward to 30 years of service, it holds true to the vision of its founders.
+As Friendship House looks forward to over 30 years of service, it holds true to the vision of its founders.
 It remains an independent organization committed to building community among people in crisis.
 As a 501(c)(3) nonprofit organization, Friendship House is governed by a volunteer Board of Directors and operates with a staff of seven.
 Friendship House partners with other agencies in the region's continuum of care.